-Our work was carried out by a team of 5 people between October 2013 and March 2014 for a period of about 23 weeks.
-We requested the assistance of our CSR experts to conduct this verification work.
+Our work was carried out by a team of 6 people between September 2014 and March 2015 for a period of about 24 weeks.

-We conducted the work described below in accordance with the professional standards applicable in France and the legal order dated 13 May 2013 determining the methodology according to which the independent third party body conducts its mission $^{(1)}$ and, on the reasoned opinion, in accordance with ISAE 3000 $^{(2)}$.
+We conducted the work described below in accordance with the professional standards applicable in France and the legal order dated May 13, 2013 determining the methodology according to which the independent third party body conducts its mission (2) and, on the reasoned opinion, in accordance with ISAE 3000 (3).